Associate Professor of Health Services

 Abstract Reviewer, American Public Health Association

-Community Health Needs Assessment in Vanderburgh county and surrounding areas
+Community Health Needs Assessment Consortium, Vanderburgh County and surrounding areas

 Featured Speaker, Healthy Eating and Chronic Diseases, Senior Citizens Meet, India